new-guy/screeps-os/REFACTOR.md

     - Speed up time to RCL3
         - Time baseline for getting to RCL3
         - Make changes & see how it affects things
+- Go through this list and actually tidy it up lol

 ### Speedup plans
 - Bootstrapper count should be much higher - remove limits and see what happens